varunsng/IC-Intern-Assessment/README.md

 File naming convention
 Each of the 1440 files has a unique filename.
 The filename consists of a 7-part numerical identifier (e.g., 03-01-06-01-02-01-12.wav).
 These identifiers define the stimulus characteristics

+## Note
+In order to use the dataset, download the files and save it in your google drive

 ## Filename Identifiers